 You cannot iron leather, you cannot pin leather, your normal needle doesnot go through leather, and your pressure foot refuses to move.
 If this is not a disaster situation for a sewist, what is?
 But Just some precautions taken care of and you can sew leather like any other fabric.
 Well, almost.

 If you are sewing with lightweight skins, you can sew leather with your regular sewing machine.
+If your machine sews thick heavy weight fabrics with ease, it will sew most garment-weight leather.

 Use the sharpest of cutting tools to cut leather.
 A clean neat cut is necessary for a professional leather work.